Score plateau: 65

 Week 5–6: Full mocks + micro-adjustments

-2 full mocks per week under strict conditions → review enabling skill bars after each → target remaining gaps.
+2 full mock tests per week under strict conditions.
+Review enabling skill bars after each.
+Target remaining gaps.
 Final mock 3–5 days before real test.
 Consider one official Pearson Scored Practice Test for calibration.
+Read about why mock test scores differ from real PTE.

 FAQ